liusf15/Antithetic-CV/README.md

 # Antithetic-CV

-Code for reproducing the numerical experiments of (Cross-Validation with Antithetic Gaussian Randomization)[https://arxiv.org/pdf/2412.14423] by Sifan Liu, Snigdha Panigrahi, Jake A Soloff
+Code for reproducing the numerical experiments of [Cross-Validation with Antithetic Gaussian Randomization](https://arxiv.org/pdf/2412.14423) by Sifan Liu, Snigdha Panigrahi, Jake A Soloff.